 Mexico frets about U.S. coronavirus spread, could restrict border

-Mexico has so far confirmed 16 cases of coronavirus with no deaths, a fraction of more than 1,800 cases in the United States, where 41 people have died.
-Mexico's deputy health minister Hugo Lopez-Gatell said contagion from the United States was a threat.

-"Mexico wouldn't bring the virus to the United States, rather the United States would bring it here," he said at a news conference "The possible flow of coronavirus would come from the north to the south."
-"If it were technically necessary, we would consider mechanisms of restriction or stronger surveillance," he said.
+He did not provide details.
+A health ministry spokeswoman said she had no further information.
+The possibility of infection is of particular concern to residents in Mexican frontier cities such as Tijuana - just opposite San Diego, California - many of whom cross the border daily for work or school.
+Many of them now fear picking up the virus in the United States.

+However, the relatively low level of proven cases of coronavirus in Mexico - a nation of some 130 million people where sanitary conditions vary considerably - has raised questions about the government's relatively hands-off approach to the epidemic.
+Mexican officials have said they are keen to avoid maximizing the economic impact of the virus by imposing sweeping restrictions unless the situation worsens considerably.

-U.S. President Donald Trump, meanwhile, says coronavirus bolsters his argument for blocking northbound border crossings with a U.S.-Mexico wall.
-Trump has long called for a wall on the Mexican border as a way to block migrants from entering the United States, and wrote on Twitter that the barrier is now needed "more than ever" as coronavirus spreads.
+U.S. President Donald Trump says coronavirus bolsters his argument for blocking northbound border crossings with a U.S.-Mexico wall.
+Trump has long called for a wall to block migrants from entering the United States, and wrote on Twitter that the barrier is now needed "more than ever" as coronavirus spreads.

+"For both countries, it doesn't benefit us to have completely open borders," he said.
+"We see it now with the virus, and hopefully we can work closely together because in health issues, political parties and borders aren't important."
+Unlike other Latin American countries, Mexico has not closed schools or banned entry to people coming from places with high numbers of coronavirus cases.

-However, the private Tecnologico de Monterrey university said on Thursday it would suspend academic and classes from next week until further notice, while Mexico's National Autonomous University (UNAM) said it would tighten preventative measures to prevent the spread of the virus.
+However, the Tecnologico de Monterrey university suspended classes from next week until further notice, while Mexico's National Autonomous University said it would tighten preventative measures to prevent the spread of the virus.
+The Guadalajara International Film Festival, set for next week in one of Mexico's biggest cities, said it would be postponed until further notice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)